NMAAHC's 5th Anniversary Celebration Campaign (Award-Winning Ad in the New York Times)

 To mark the fifth anniversary of the Smithsonian NMAAHC, I led the design of a high-impact campaign that honored inaugural donors while signaling the museum’s future vision.
 The work was conceived as a strategic bridge that celebrated a half-decade of monumental impact while building the visual momentum necessary for a subsequent comprehensive capital campaign.

 The centerpiece of the strategy was a MarCom Gold Award-winning full-page advertisement in the New York Times.
 The ad's composition was built entirely from the names of the museum's donors; their collective identity literally forms the visual of the museum’s iconic three-tiered corona.
 This design choice served a dual purpose: it reinforced the institutional brand through the museum's unique architectural silhouette, while allowing donors to see that they are, quite literally, the foundation that "makes" the museum.
-By balancing this typographic rigor with the gravity of a national landmark, I ensured the anniversary felt like a visceral, living narrative.
+By balancing this bold and rigorous typographic approach with the gravity of a national landmark, I helped make the anniversary feel inclusive, honorable, and forward-looking.